OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:60

-You have seen all their vengeance, all their schemes against me.
+You have observed all their vengeance, all their schemes against me.

 ## Lamentations 3:61